pymupdf/PyMuPDF/README.md

 Have a look at the basic [demos](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/demo), the [examples](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples) (which contain complete, working programs), and the **recipes** section of our [Wiki](https://github.com/pymupdf/PyMuPDF/wiki) sidebar, which contains more than a dozen of guides in How-To-style.

-**_New: Layout preserving text extraction!_**

-> Via its subcommand "gettext", script [fitzcli.py](https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/text-extraction/fitzcli.py) offers text extraction in different formats.
-Of special interest surely is layout preservation, which produces text as close to the original physical layout as possible, surrounding areas where there are images, or reproducing text in tables and multi-column text.

-See [here](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/text-extraction#layout-preserving-text-extraction) for more information on layout preserving text extraction.

 # Documentation